-Acting for both the Defence and the Prosecution, Michael’s experience of criminal litigation includes fraud, drug offences, sexual offences and violence.
-In the field of illicit trade, he has represented clients accused of large-scale drug importation and organised customs duty evasion, as well as drug production and distribution.
-Michael’s experience of violent crime ranges from domestic common assaults, through public disorder and brawls, to serious planned group attacks.
+Acting for both the defence and the prosecution, Michael’s practice includes fraud, drug offences, sexual offences, violence and terrorism.
+He has a wealth of experience in the field of organised crime, having represented clients accused of drug importation and customs duty evasion, and has acted in large scale multi-handed conspiracies involving drugs, fraud, and robbery.
+Michael’s experience of violent crime ranges from domestic common assaults, through public disorder and brawls, to serious planned group attacks and murder.

 In addition to Crown Court matters, Michael is regularly instructed to represent those accused of driving offences.
 He is adept at analysing scientific expert evidence and is familiar with the myriad complexities of regulatory road traffic law.